mudphone/SwiftSlate/README.md

 Things I did:
 - Create a new Swift project
 - add gitignore to new Swift project
-- git submodule add https://github.com/yusefnapora/ReactiveCocoa.git ReactiveCocoa
+- git submodule add https://github.com/ReactiveCocoa/ReactiveCocoa.git ReactiveCocoa
-- cd ReactiveCocoa && git fetch && git checkout swift-compat && cd ..
 - git submodule update --init --recursive

 See ReactiveCocoa README for these steps: